isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     double data[100];
     // ... fill a ...

-    qsort(data,100,sizeof(double),compare_doubles);  // 100 chunks of memory of sizeof(double) starting at address data using the order defined by compare_doubles
+    // 100 chunks of memory of sizeof(double) starting at
+    // address data using the order defined by compare_doubles qsort(data, 100, sizeof(double), compare_doubles);

 From the point of view of interface design is that `qsort` throws away useful information.